anhaabaete/mariaS2json/README.md

 # mariaS2json
 A C++ adventure to a fast return JSON from maria DB or Mysql.

 ## About

 This project opensource is very simple.
-A applcation to runs in CGI/FastCGI or interpreting SQLs query to return data from a MariaDB or MySQL in JSON format.
-Without programing a backend aplication.
+A application to runs in CGI/FastCGI or interpreting SQLs query to return data from a MariaDB or MySQL in JSON format.
+Without programing a backend application.
 Only with a logic struture design in simples litle files.

 ### Why?